-I began the hunt for the “Big Five,” not with a weapon but a backpack full of cameras, lenses, and gear tailored to get me unforgettable pictures and videos of the majestic animals on this African continent.
-This is the story of the Lion that ate my camera!
+I hunted the “Big Five,” not with a weapon but a backpack full of cameras.
+This is the unforgettable story of the Lion that ate my camera!

 The journey to Johannesburg, South Africa, differed from my last safari trip, as I had first-hand experience photographing a previous game drive in Kenya and the associated challenges.
 On this trip, my photography gear included my standard DSLRs and lenses; however, I had a plethora of clamps and magnetic mounts to attach smaller, remotely operated 4K video cameras to the outer vehicle body instead of shooting through a clean’ish window or protective cage.